Terraform the Hard Way

 Reality and your state file diverge.
 It's not an if.
 Providers change behavior between versions, and a re-apply you didn't run silently changes the truth.
 Click-ops happens during incidents — somebody fixes prod through the console at 2 a.m., and your Terraform code doesn't know.
 And, occasionally, you've been breached and you don't know it — an attacker has changed something live and your code is the last place that'll catch it.

 Detection is the easier half.
 You schedule a periodic plan.
 Diff the result.
-Pipe it to a Slack channel that nobody reads anymore.
+Pipe it to a Slack channel.
 Terraform doesn't do any of that for you, so you build it.

 Reconciliation is the harder half — the part nobody wants to design upfront.
 What does drift resolve to?
 Some drifts get auto-applied back to source.
 Some get a ticket.
 Some block deploys until a human reviews them.
 Some need a person to decide whether the source or the live resource is right.
 None of that is a terraform plan flag; it's a workflow you build, with approval gates, audit trails, and paging policies attached.